benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 # Strategies

+Three strategies for understanding Cybersecurity:
+- threat-based
+- risk-based
+- systems-based

-Threat Modeling
+## Threat Modeling

-- Red Teaming, what can an adversary do?
+- Red Teaming.
+What can an adversary do?
-- Insider Threats
-- Social Engineering
+- Insider Threats.
+Usually worst case scenario, hard to detect.
+Attacker wants to hijack real accounts and become the insider.
-- Attack Surface
+- Attack Surface.
+Where are we exposed?
+- Social Engineering.
+People are often the weak link.

-Risk Management
+## Risk Management

 - Assessment
 - Authorization
 - Compliance

-Systems Engineering
+## Systems Engineering

 - Data
 - Users
 - Software
 - Hardware
 - Network

-- Understand the system.
+Understand the system.
 What is in it, how they interact.

 Systems include
 - Data - category, classification, types
-- Users - Roles, Permissions, Administrators/Privileged/Root/Super
+- Users - roles, permissions, administrators/privileged/root/super
-- Software - Where did it come from?
-Supply chain, who made it, what does it do? how is it configured?
+- Software - where did it come from? supply chain, who made it, what does it do? how is it configured?
 - Hardware - inventory, physical access, supply chain, cloud/IaaS
 - Network - Ports, Protocols, Services (PPSM)